iamsarthakjoshi/booking-with-google-calender-api-and-nodejs/README.md

 # To use your own Google Calender API Credentials please change file below
 ./credentials.js

+# To change port please refer to server.js file in bottom section
+port used currently: 8081

 # Requirements:

 - All appointments are 40 minutes long and have fixed times, starting from 9–9:40 am